You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Travelling into Bournemouth

-Just 20 minutes by train, a trip to Brockenhurst in the New Forest is a beautiful escape.
-A series of walking trails can be followed from the village, and there are some good pubs in which to refuel before heading home.
-For more beach action, head to Swanage – just an hour on the bus from Bournemouth – where you can hire kayaks or pedalos and get out on the water.
+For more beach action, head to Swanage – just an hour on the bus from Bournemouth – where you can hire kayaks or pedalos to get out on the water, along with a great variety of quaint little spots.

 London Waterloo is just two hours away on South Western Railway, and National Express coaches also run between Bournemouth and London.

-There are also direct trains with Cross Country to Oxford, Birmingham and Manchester – or change at Southampton for York, Newcastle, Bath and Bristol.
+Be sure to check out direct Cross Country trains to Oxford, Birmingham and Manchester, or change at Southampton for York, Newcastle, Bath and Bristol.

-For a coastal town, Bournemouth is exceptionally well connected to the rest of the UK and Europe.
-The train station is neatly placed between the town centre and our campus, and it provides a direct connection to the capital and plenty of other destinations.
+For a coastal town, Bournemouth is surprisingly well connected to the rest of the UK and Europe.

-Bournemouth Airport has flights to a variety of destinations, in the UK and Europe, from Poland to the Canary Islands.
+Bournemouth Airport has flights to a variety of great getaway destinations.
 Just an hour away, Southampton Airport Parkway has airborne connections to transport hubs in France, Spain, Italy, Portugal, Germany and the Netherlands.
-Poole offers ferries to France and the Channel Islands with Condor.
+If you're looking to go across the water, Poole and Southampton both offer ferries to France and the Channel Islands with Condor.